DouglasRichardReynolds/GAM-305/README.md

 ***Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?***
 Douglas: We had all the tools we needed to complete this assignment.
 We just didn't allocate enough time to complete it by the end of the 6 week deadline.
 Anthony: I think everything was helpful and I was able to see morer of Jira's uses with sub tasks so I may be able to use it in the future.
 We moslty just needed more time than we thought.
+Harrison: Nothing to report here.
+We kept using the same stuff as last week because it worked well last week.